For Luna Luna, David Hockney designed a cylindrical forest pavilion made of panels painted with multicolored, geometric trees.

 The landscape and architecture of the cities that Hockney has lived in—including Los Angeles, California; Yorkshire, England; and Normandy, France—have inspired many of his best-known works

 David Hockney creates drawings, paintings, photographs, prints, and stage designs depicting landscapes, still lifes, domestic interiors, and figurative works.
-His work resists easy categorization, and although usually associated with Pop Art, his style and color palette have shifted dramatically over the decades.
-Hockney is deeply influenced by his environment.
-Attending art school in Bradford, Yorkshire, and the Royal College of Art in London from the 1950s to the early 1960s led to a moody color palette reflecting Britain's muted, damp, and dismal climate.
-Upon moving to Los Angeles in 1964, he embraced bright, pastel colors—turquoise, yellow, pink—conjuring the light of the city.
+Although usually associated with Pop Art, his style and color palette have shifted dramatically over the decades.
+He attended art school in Bradford, Yorkshire, and the Royal College of Art in London from the 1950s to the early 1960s.
+Influenced by his surrounding environment, he subsequently developed a moody color palette that reflected the muted, damp, and dismal climate of Britain.
+After moving to Los Angeles in 1964, he embraced bright, pastel colors—cobalt blue, yellow, pink—to conjure the city’s light and warmth.

 His work resists easy categorization, and although usually associated with Pop Art, his style and color palette have shifted dramatically over the decades.

-In Los Angeles, Hockney created iconic works such as A Bigger Splash (1967) and Beverly Hills Housewife (1966-67), which capture the late-sixties Southern California atmosphere, defining the way the city has been depicted in art.
-At this time, Hockney began taking Polaroids and soon began to use photography as both a compositional source and physical material with which to create collages of photographic prints.
-In the early 2000s, Hockney returned to his origins and began making landscape paintings outdoors, or en plein-air, in his native Yorkshire, England.
+In Los Angeles, Hockney created iconic works such as A Bigger Splash (1967) and Beverly Hills Housewife (1966-67), which capture the late sixties Southern California atmosphere.
+In the 1980s, Hockney created intricate collages that he referred to as “joiners,” using photographs taken from different perspectives.
+In the early 2000s, Hockney returned to his origins and began painting landscapes outdoors, or plein-air, in Yorkshire, England.